 A gravity wave (or gravitational wave) is a ripple in the curvature of the space-time continuum (the enmeshed combination of our three perceived physical dimensions, plus time) created by the movement of matter.

-Long thought to exist, although never yet detected, gravity waves were first hypothesized in Albert Einstein's general theory of relativity, which predicted that an accelerating mass would radiate gravitational waves as it lost energy.
+Long thought to exist before they were detected, gravity waves were first hypothesized in Albert Einstein's general theory of relativity, which predicted that an accelerating mass would radiate gravitational waves as it lost energy.
 For example, it would be expected that two pulsars (celestial bodies that emit radiation in regular pulses) in orbit around each other should emanate gravity waves as their orbits decay.
-In accordance with the first law of thermodynamics, which states that neither matter nor energy can be created or destroyed - although either may be transformed - the energy loss associated with the orbit's decay is radiated as gravitational waves.
+In accordance with the first law of thermodynamics, which states that neither matter nor energy can be created or destroyed although either may be transformed, the energy loss associated with the orbit's decay is radiated as gravitational waves.
 According to theory, gravity waves propagate at approximately the speed of light and pass through matter unchanged, alternately stretching and shrinking distances on an infinitesimal scale.
 Their strength decreases as a function of distance from their source.
 The study of gravitational waves could yield an incredible amount of information about the universe and lead to many practical applications.
 For example, their ability to pass through matter unaltered could enable the transmission of a signal over vast distances in space.

-Around the world, several countries are constructing gravity wave detectors, highly sensitive instruments that are expected to be able to detect gravity waves and identify their sources.
+Around the world, several countries have constructed gravity wave detectors, highly sensitive instruments designed to detect gravity waves and identify their sources.
 In the United States, the detector project is called LIGO (for Laser Interferometer Gravitational-Wave Observatory).
-LIGO researchers hope to establish the existence of gravitational waves and prove whether or not they actually propagate at the speed of light and cause the displacement of matter that they pass through.
-Among other anticipated outcomes are confirmation of the existence of black holes, and an enhanced ability to study them and other cosmic phenomena.
-The LIGO system consists of suspended weights with mirrored surfaces that can move freely horizontally.
-If a gravitational wave were to pass through, the distance between the weights (which is measured by a laser beam moving back and forth between the mirrors and then recombined at a photodetector) would be altered.
+LIGO researchers have been working to establish the existence of gravitational waves and prove whether or not they actually propagate at the speed of light and cause the displacement of matter that they pass through.